AUDIENCE-FRIENDS, FRIENDS, FRIEND.

 Given that Audience were new to the Charisma label, Tony Stratton-Smith wanted to bring onboard high profile producer to produce their label debut.
 American producer Shel Talmy was the chosen one.

 Previously, Shel Talmy worked with The Kinks, producing All Day and All of the Night, Tired of Waiting for You, Dedicated Follower of Fashion, Sunny Afternoon and Waterloo Sunset.
-Shel also worked with The Who, producing their 1965 debut album My Generation.
-Shel Talmy had also worked with Roy Harper and Davy Jones who later, would become David Bowie.
+The producer had also worked with The Who, producing their 1965 debut album My Generation, and with Roy Harper and Davy Jones who later, would become David Bowie.
 With such an impressive track record, Shel Talmy looked the perfect producer to transform Audience’s fortunes.
 They had been working on new material.

 For Friend’s Friend’s Friend, the members of Audience had worked on eight songs.
 Six came from the pen of Howard Werth and Trevor Williams.
 Ebony Variations was credited to the four members of Audience.
 Tony Connor and Keith Gemmell cowrote Priestess.
 Having written eight songs new songs, Audience made their way to Olympic Studios.

 At Olympic Studios, the four members of Audience showed producer Shel Talmy their eight new songs.
 Shel Talmy looked at the new material.
 Shel Talmy wasn’t impressed.
 Apart from Belladonna Moonshine, Shel Talmy didn’t like Audience’s new material.
-He then decided he didn’t want to produce what became Friend’s Friend’s Friend, which was recently reissued by Esoteric Recordings.
+He then decided he didn’t want to produce what became Friend’s Friend’s Friend.

 Many bands would’ve viewed this as a huge problem.
 Not Audience.
 There and then, they made the decision to produce their sophomore album, Friend’s Friend’s Friend.
 Not at Olympic Studios though.

 Instead, the four members of Audience decamped to the familiar surroundings of Morgan Studios.
 With engineer Mike Bobak in tow, Audience got work.
 They weren’t complete novices when it came to production.
 Each of the members of Audience had been members of bands before.
 This included Lloyd Alexander Real Estate, who had released a single.
 Members of Audience had also been around studios with other bands, so it wasn’t a new experience.
-Guided by an experienced engineer like Mike Bobak, Audience felt capable of producing Friend’s Friend’s Friend.
-So they began work.
+Guided by an experienced engineer like Mike Bobak, Audience felt capable of producing Friend’s Friend’s Friend got to work.

 Lead singer Howard Werth, guitar played acoustic guitar and banjo.
 The rhythm section featured bassist Trevor Williams and drummer Tony Connor.
 He also played piano, percussion.
 Keith Gemmell played saxophone and woodwind.
 Despite never having produced an album before, Audience, guided by Mike Bobak soon had Friend’s Friend’s Friend recorded.
 All that was left was for Friend’s Friend’s Friend to released.